inkognitro/oas-tszod-gen/README.md

   // optional:
   // The list of separators which should be considered for the outputPath creation from a
   // component name.
 The outputPath itself is an array of strings (see explanation in one
   // of the sections below).
-By default the following configuration is taken:
+By default, the following configuration is taken:
   // ['.', '/', '\\']
   componentOutputPathSeparators: ['.', '/', '\\', '_'],